kubernetes/website/content/en/docs/concepts/storage/volumes.md

   secrets are passed.
 When you have configured secret data for node-initiated volume expansion, the kubelet passes that data via the `NodeExpandVolume()` call to the CSI driver.
-In order to use the `nodeExpandSecretRef` field, your cluster should be running Kubernetes version 1.25 or later and you must enable the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) named `CSINodeExpandSecret` for each kube-apiserver and for the kubelet on every node.
+In order to use the `nodeExpandSecretRef` field, your cluster should be running Kubernetes version 1.25 or later.
+* If you are running Kubernetes Version 1.25 or 1.26, you must enable the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) named `CSINodeExpandSecret` for each kube-apiserver and for the kubelet on every node.
+In Kubernetes version 1.27 this feature has been enabled by default and no explicit enablement of the feature gate is required.
   You must also be using a CSI driver that supports or requires secret data during node-initiated storage resize operations.
 * `nodePublishSecretRef`: A reference to the secret object containing sensitive information to pass to the CSI driver to complete the CSI